sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/02-lit-review.md

-Remove all pre-print references in this section .md and also in the paper.jsonl, ONLY include papers from reputable conferences.
+Remove all pre-print references in this section .md and also in the paper.jsonl, ONLY include papers from reputable&#x20;

-and include this paper at the f- [https://arxiv.org/abs/2506.11139](https://arxiv.org/abs/2506.11139)

 # Literature Review